 Delray Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Delray Beach is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.70% of adults in Delray Beach have a college degree.
+The population of Delray Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.61% of adults in Delray Beach have a bachelor's degree or even advanced degree.

 Delray Beach is an extremely ethnically-diverse city.
 The people who call Delray Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delray Beach residents report their race to be White, followed by Black or African-American.
-Delray Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.42% of the city’s residents.
 Important ancestries of people in Delray Beach include Irish, German, Italian, and English.

 The most common language spoken in Delray Beach is English.
 Other important languages spoken here include French Creole and Spanish.